b3311/gasnetzero/README.md

 # gasnetzero

-This repository will include code and data for the paper "The Roles of Natural Gas and Carbon Removal in Reaching Net-Zero Emissions in the United States Electric Sector," which is forthcoming in Nature Communications.
-Code and data will become available once the embargo period has lifted.
+This repository includes code and data for the paper "The Role of Natural Gas in Reaching Net-Zero Emissions in the Electric Sector" by John Bistline and David Young published in Nature Communications.